Substance Abuse Resources in Easton

 Easton, Pennsylvania is close enough to practically be considered a suburb of both New York City and Philadelphia.
 Named for a lord’s estate, Easton was a pivotal spot in Revolutionary times.
 Owing to Easton’s prime location where the quick Lehigh River meets the slow, sweeping Delaware River, the town was instrumental as a hub during the height of the canal days.
 Today, the beloved Crayola crayons are made in Easton.
 History, nostalgia and location make Easton a unique place.

 While the town is small in size, Easton still grapples with big-city issues.
-One of those issues is substance abuse.
+One of those issues is substance misuse.
 Misuse of alcohol and drugs can be hidden and denied for a long time.
 Because society often views substance use disorder as a moral failing, many people are ashamed or afraid to seek help.
 In 2016, 58 of 70 drug overdose deaths in Northampton County were caused by accidental prescription opioid or heroin overdoses.
 Many people are prescribed medications that are easy to misuse, including opioid pain pills, benzodiazepines and other narcotics.
-Hardworking, average people become addicted and don’t know where to turn for help.
+Hardworking people become addicted and don’t know where to turn for help.
 There’s help in and around Easton for people with use disorders of medications, illegal drugs and alcohol.
 This guide highlights some of the Easton drug rehab resources available to you.

 You’re not alone in this struggle.